-Book a table at a restaurant
+- Book a table at a restaurant

-Play a song
+- Play a song

-Find specific products
+- Find specific products

-Recommend new products
+- Recommend new products

-Book a flight
+- Book a flight

-Show local promotions
+- Show local promotions

 Will the bot be integrated with WhatsApp?
 Can customers engage with it via SMS, Facebook Messenger or on the company website?
 What are the restrictions of each channel?
 A bot that talks to your users via SMS won’t be able to use as many characters as a bot that only communicates via web.
 So make sure you understand your tech and its limitations.